Yandy Díaz Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the 12th-ranked team ERA among all league pitching staffs (3.96).
+- The Mariners have the 10th-ranked team ERA across all league pitching staffs (3.94).

-- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (82 total, one per game).
+- Mariners pitchers combine to surrender 83 home runs (one per game), the fifth-fewest in baseball.

+- Castillo (5-6) gets the starting nod for the Mariners in his 17th start of the season.
+He's put together a 2.86 ERA in 94 1/3 innings pitched, with 108 strikeouts.

-- In his most recent outing on Sunday against the Baltimore Orioles, the right-hander threw 6 1/3 innings, allowing two earned runs while surrendering six hits.
+- His most recent appearance was on Tuesday against the Washington Nationals, when the righty tossed seven innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.